Smartcoder11/Nutrisense-Diet-recommendation-system/README.md

         </ul>
     </li>
     <li>
-        <h4>Food Planning Algorithm</h4>
+        <h4>Meal Planning Algorithm</h4>
-        <p>The meal planning algorithm helps customers create personalized meal plans that are tailored to their dietary objectives, interests, and nutritional needs.
-The algorithm generates balanced and different meal plans in a methodical manner:</p>
+        <p>The meal planning algorithm helps customers create personalized meal plans that are tailored to their dietary objectives, interests, and nutritional needs.<br>The algorithm for generating personalized meal plans based on user profiles, nutritional goals, and dietary restrictions is implemented using programming languages and frameworks such as Python, Flask, Django, or JavaScript.
+The algorithm takes into account nutritional balance, meal variety, and user feedback to provide balanced and diverse meal plans that are personalized to individual needs. <br>The algorithm generates balanced and different meal plans in a methodical manner:</p>
         <ul>
             <li><b>User Profile :</b><br> The algorithm begins by analyzing the user's profile, which includes demographic information, dietary habits, and nutritional goals.
 It customizes the meal plan based on the user's age, gender, weight, height, exercise level, and dietary restrictions.</li>
             <li><b>Nutritional Analysis :</b><br> Next, the algorithm conducts a nutritional analysis of the user's dietary intake to identify any deficiencies or imbalances in macronutrients (carbohydrates, fats, proteins) and micronutrients (vitamins, minerals).
 It calculates the recommended daily intake of each nutrient based on established dietary guidelines and compares it with the user's actual intake.</li>